Growing and Caring for Hellebores

-This gorgeous winter bloomer delights in even the coldest temperatures.
+The gorgeous Lenten rose, or hellebore, is a winter bloomer that delights in even the coldest temperatures.

-For gardeners who live in cold-weather regions, the flowerbed looks pretty dreary by December.
-That makes hellebores, also known as Lenten roses, a welcome sight when they open their blooms from late winter to very early spring.
-These evergreen plants provide subtle color until the earth warms up again.
+For gardeners in cold-weather regions, the flowerbed can look dreary by December.
+That makes hellebores, also known as Lenten roses, a welcome sight when they bloom from late winter to very early spring.
+These perennials provide subtle color until the earth warms up again.

 How to Grow Hellebores

 Lenten roses need moist soil that drains easily and dappled shade to partial sun.
 Try them in woodlands, shady borders or under deciduous trees that allow them to get some winter sun.
 In general, hellebores tolerate a wide range of soils.